J.Lo (album): Background

 The album was tentatively titled The Passionate Journey and set for release in November 2000, with the first single scheduled for release in late September.
 Lopez revealed in August 2000: "I had a deadline, but then I went and did three movies.
 So I'd been writing it during the movies and getting it together.
 And now I'm in there recording it."
-Lopez eventually decided to name the album J.Lo, which was a nickname her fans called her on the streets since the beginning of her career.
-She titled the album this as a homage to her fans, "My fans call me J.Lo.
+Lopez eventually decided to name the album J.Lo, paying homage to a nickname her fans called her on the streets since the beginning of her career, "My fans call me J.Lo.
 Giving the album this title is my way of telling them that this is for them in appreciation of their support."

 Prior to releasing the album, Lopez knew how important it was to "stay fresh", wanting to innovate the music industry.
-She made the decision to tweak her public image, dying her hair and changing her stage name to J.Lo.
+She decided to tweak her public image, dying her hair and changing her stage name to J.Lo.
 The album was released on January 23, 2001.
 Lopez had more "creative control" on J.Lo than On the 6, explaining: "I really felt like this time it was even more mine."
 Previously, she had been vocal in living her life while acknowledging her responsibility as a role model to youth.
 The entertainer stated, "I mean, I feel like you can't take on the responsibility of the world, you know?
 I think it's destructive [...]
 You start thinking, Oh God, I have to do this or do that.
 You have to live your life.
 I don't do drugs, I don't drink or smoke or do anything like that.
 So, those are the type of things that people like [in] role models: 'Oh, you can't be human.'
 You are human."